-There’s clearly enough openings for everyone or majority of people to get into this field.
+There are clearly enough openings for everyone or majority of people to get into this field.

 The only thing that you need to focus on is what you can control.
 Stop focusing on things that don’t matter, that are outside of your control.